 Historians use a range of sources to make speculations, develop insights or draw conclusions about the thoughts and actions of people in the past, including letters, diaries, photographs, artworks, legislation, buildings and clothing as well as reminiscences about an event, even if they were not recorded until many years later.
 Being able to evaluate the reliability and usefulness of different sources is one of the most important, and perhaps most difficult, historical skills you need to master.
-The first thing to understand is that these terms (reliable and useful) are not interchangeable: a source can be both unreliable and useful at the same time.
+The first thing to understand is that these terms (reliable and useful) are not interchangeable: a source can be both unreliable and useful at the same time, or reliable and not useful at the same time!